Pinocchio in Outer Space

-Pinocchio in Outer Space is a 1965 Belgian-American animated science-fantasy film which sets Carlo Collodi's Pinocchio character on a rocketship adventure.
+Pinocchio in Outer Space is a 1965 animated science-fantasy film which sets Carlo Collodi's Pinocchio character on a rocketship adventure.
 Peter Lazer performs the voice of Pinocchio.
 It was produced by Ray Goossens at Belvision Studios, with American involvement from Norm Prescott (Filmation) and Fred Ladd.
-The film was released in the US by Universal Pictures.
+The film was released in the US by Universal Pictures as the second animated film from Universal.

 The French version was titled Pinocchio dans l'espace and the Dutch version was known as Pinocchio in de ruimte.

 The Talking Cricket character was not present in this production.
 Instead, Pinocchio's sidekick was Nurtle, an alien Twertle (voiced by Arnold Stang), sent by his government to investigate an unusual increase of radiation on Mars.
-Together they do battle against Astro, a marauding intergalactic whale who was seeking revenge after being abducted by a mysterious race of Martians.
+Together they battle against Astro, a marauding intergalactic whale who was seeking revenge after being abducted by a mysterious race of Martians.